-This is how I day trade Emini futures for a living.
+This is how I use the ‘Better’ indicators to day trade Emini futures for a living.
 In this video and article I summarize what I’ve learned and what works for me.

 You need to become your own trader